 Blessing Flowers and Herbs on Dormition

-On the Feast of the Dormition – tomorrow for those of us on the New Calendar – it was long the custom to bring baskets of flowers and herbs to church to be blessed.
+On the Feast of the Dormition itself, it was long the custom to bring baskets of flowers and herbs to church to be blessed.
 Their fragrance reminds us of the scent of holiness, which filled the empty tomb of the Theotokos.
 One of the prayers from the Book of Needs that is sometimes used for this blessing is this:

 O Almighty, God from before all ages, by Your word alone You created out of nothingness the heavens, earth, sea and all things visible and invisible.
 You commanded that the earth bring forth plants and trees to serve both man and animal, each according to its need.
 In your infinite goodness You ordained that these plants serve not only as food but also as medicine for the sick body.
 We beseech You, bless this seed, these herbs and these flowers and bestow upon them Your blessing and endow them with Your power.
 Make them to serve man and animal alike as a defense against all sickness and every defilement, for You are our God, and we send up glory to You, Father, Son and Holy Spirit, now and ever, and to the ages of ages.
 Amen.